 If the pay the member received in the three month period (or 12 weeks if paid weekly) is materially lower than the pay they would normally receive, the employer has a discretion to use a higher pay in the A P P calculation.
 The employer must have regard to the pensionable pay the member earned over the previous 12 months when determining what the normal level of pensionable pay is.

-You can read more on how to calculate A P P in section 4.2 of the ‘Payroll guide’ which you can find on the ‘Guides and sample documents’ page of www.lgpsregs.org.
+You can read more on how to calculate A P P in section 4.2 of the ‘Payroll guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 A P P and separate employments